EyeTrackVR/EyeTrackVR/docs/_pages/Software_Guide.md

 Don't see your camera feed?
 That's because we haven't set an ROI.

-{% include custom/images/image_2.html url="https://i.imgur.com/PKkjw9s.png" max-width="500" caption="See the Awating ROI SettingS text?" alt="" %}
+{% include custom/images/image_2.html url="https://i.imgur.com/PKkjw9s.png" max-width="500" caption="See the Awating ROI Settings text?" alt="" %}

 Now press the `ROI Mode` button.
 You should see a feed of your camera.